-The publisher must file a copy (marked by the publisher) of each edition of each issue, so the advertising content may be verified, with the Postmaster of either the original entry office or an additional entry office.
+[4-1-24] The publisher must file a copy (marked by the publisher) of each issue, so the advertising content may be verified, with the postmaster of either the original entry office or an additional entry office.
+If there is more than one edition for an issue, the publisher must submit the main or most prominent edition of the issue and must have all other editions available for review upon request by USPS.
 On the first page of each marked copy, the publisher must show the total units and percentage of space devoted to advertising and nonadvertising in the copy.
-Advertising matter printed on envelopes, wrappers, and the back of detached address cards must be included in the measurement.
+Advertising matter printed on envelopes, wrappers, and detached marketing labels (DMLs) must be included in the measurement.
 The computed percentage of advertising must be rounded off to two decimal places, as shown in 2.0.
-Mailers are not required to submit marked copies if they are certified by the USPS to use the Periodicals Accuracy, Grading, and Evaluation (PAGE) Program.
+Publishers are not required to submit marked copies if they are certified by USPS to use the Periodicals Accuracy, Grading, and Evaluation (PAGE) Program or participate in the Alternate Marked Copy process.
+For additional information, contact the District Manager, Business Mail Entry, available on PostalPro at https://postalpro.usps.com.